 We found 7 neurologists who accept United Healthcare Navigate Plus near New York, NY.

-Dr. Samuel Gandy's area of specialization is neurology (brain & spinal cord disease).
-Areas of expertise for Dr. Gandy include alzheimer's disease.
-He honors several insurance carriers, including United Healthcare Platinum, United Healthcare Navigate, and United Healthcare POS.
-Before performing his residency at New York-Presbyterian Hospital and a hospital affiliated with Weill Cornell Medical College, Dr. Gandy attended the University of South Carolina School of Medicine and Medical University of South Carolina College of Medicine for medical school.
-Dr. Gandy has received the following distinction: Arthur Cherkin Memorial Award in Geriatric Medicine.
-New patients are welcome to contact his office for an appointment.
+Dr. Samuel Gandy's specialty is neurology (brain & spinal cord disease).
+In his practice, he is particularly interested in alzheimer's disease.
+He accepts United Healthcare Platinum, United Healthcare Navigate, United Healthcare POS, and more.
+Dr. Gandy welcomes new patients.
+He graduated from the University of South Carolina School of Medicine and Medical University of South Carolina College of Medicine.
+Dr. Gandy trained at New York-Presbyterian Hospital and a hospital affiliated with Weill Cornell Medical College for residency.
+He has received professional recognition including the following: Arthur Cherkin Memorial Award in Geriatric Medicine.

 Clinical interests: Dementia, Alzheimer's Disease

 Dr. Soojin Park works as a vascular neurologist in New York, NY.
 Areas of expertise for Dr. Park include transient ischemic attack (TIA), spinal cord injuries, and subarachnoid hemorrhage.
 She is affiliated with ColumbiaDoctors.
 She honors several insurance carriers, including Aetna EPO, Blue Cross/Blue Shield, and Vytra.
 New patients are welcome to contact her office for an appointment.
 She is a graduate of Drexel University College of Medicine.
 Dr. Park's medical residency was performed at Boston Medical Center.

 Clinical interests: Traumatic Brain Injury, Subarachnoid Hemorrhage, Spinal Cord Injuries, Transient Ischemic Attack